-The Corporation has not imposed minimum share ownership requirements on its directors and the Named Executive Officers.
+The Corporation has not imposed minimum share ownership requirements.

 Risks Associated with Compensation Practices

 As of the date of this Circular, the Corporation's directors had not, collectively, considered the implications of any risks associated with the Corporation's compensation policies applicable to its executive officers.